shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c1_supervised_machine_learning_regression_and_classification/w3_classification/07_the_problem_of_overfitting/readme.md

     - Parameters make cost function zero (error is zero for each training example).

-    - Slight changes in training set drastically alter the applied function.
+    - Slight changes in the training set drastically alter the shape of the function.

     - **Works well on training set, but not on new examples**.